Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## January 12th, 2021
 * Snutt Talk: Turbofuel in Jetpacks https://www.youtube.com/watch?v=xY2wDhyE7ZE

+## January 19th, 2021
+* Q&A: Any plans to revisit the To-Do List for Quality-of-Life pass? https://www.youtube.com/watch?v=nI31KeD88V8
+* Q&A: What about an opional grid to put all Foundations all aligned around the Map? https://www.youtube.com/watch?v=Xi9S_sVklB8
+* Q&A: Why do we get a Gas warning when we're in a Hypertube? https://www.youtube.com/watch?v=b1pzjEAzXOU
+* Q&A: Will there be ways to see your total production per minute? https://www.youtube.com/watch?v=tHzH3dkTZ4s

+# Valves

+## January 19th, 2021
+* Q&A: Overflow option for Valve? https://www.youtube.com/watch?v=yaqPaD8DLds

 # Vehicles

 ## March 9th, 2019
 * Q&A: Will there be lamps for night? https://www.youtube.com/watch?v=SiS0HGq7_oU

+## December 19th, 2019
+* Q&A: Give us a flight vehicle? https://www.youtube.com/watch?v=Fb6JnI4Bb4I
+* Q&A: Have you considerd Flying Drones? https://www.youtube.com/watch?v=KYox3m1mePU
+* Q&A: Vehicle Lifts? https://www.youtube.com/watch?v=ayGH9w3sEBo

 ## September 1st, 2020
 * Q&A: Will the Factory Cart be available as Merch? https://www.youtube.com/watch?v=i1iL8KXmptE